-Biodiversity underestimation in our blue planet: artificial intelligence REVOLUTION in benthic taxonomy - the BLUE REVOLUTION project
+Biodiversity underestimation in our blue planet: AI REVOLUTION in benthic taxonomy - the BLUE REVOLUTION project

-By Daniela Zeppilli, Abdesslam Benzinou, Catherine Borremans, Valentin Foulon, L'Institut Français de Recherche pour L'Exploitation de la Mer, France, and the BLUE REVOLUTION team
+Daniela Zeppilli, Abdesslam Benzinou, Catherine Borremans, Valentin Foulon, Ifremer, France and the BLUE REVOLUTION team

 In face of the growing anthropogenic pressures on marine ecosystems, there is a scientific and moral obligation to find ways for accelerating biodiversity description.
-The BLUE REVOLUTION project will develop in-situ/onboard/in-the-field methods (holographic microscopy and 3D-fluorescence imaging) linked with classification tools for high throughput analysis, using accurate automated taxonomic classification based on artificial intelligence.
-These methods will enable generation of quantitative, genetic, and functional data of benthic communities at speeds unseen before.
+The BLUE REVOLUTION project will develop in-situ/onboard/in-the-field methods (holographic microscopy and 3D-fluorescence imaging) linked with classification tools for high throughput analysis, using accurate automated taxonomic classification based on AI.
+These methods will enable generation of quantitative, genetic and functional data of benthic communities at speeds unseen before.
 The project will also develop a standardized method for building open-access reference libraries/data repositories of benthic diversity together with fast and reliable tools for rapid and accurate impact assessments and biodiversity surveys.
-The project will provide training and education opportunities for the next generation of benthic taxonomists/ecologists to develop skills in species identification, including strong hypothesis-based research programs, as well as the ability to employ cutting-edge techniques.
+The project will provide training and education opportunities for the next generation of benthic taxonomists/ ecologists to develop skills in species identification, including strong hypothesis-based research programs and the ability to employ cutting-edge techniques.
 The BLUE REVOLUTION developments will be particularly useful for assessing deep-sea ecosystems (owing to the reduction of animal size with increasing water depth) and monitoring a wide range of human impacts including the future exploitation of mineral resources.
-With the support of the International Seabed Authority, an 18-month postdoctoral fellowship has been announced, within the framework of the BLUE REVOLUTION project, for candidates from developing States members of ISA.
-The position will focus on developing and testing new methods and technologies of 3D-imaging techniques for the identification of meiofauna organisms of deep-sea ecosystems found in areas currently being explored for mineral resources.
+With the support of ISA, an 18-month postdoctoral fellowship has been announced within the framework of the BLUE REVOLUTION project, for candidates from developing States Members of ISA.
+The position will focus on developing and testing new methods and technologies of 3D-imaging techniques for the identification of meiofauna organisms of deep-sea ecosystems found in areas currently explored for mineral resources.

-Enhancing Knowledge of Deep-Sea Ecosystems - Sustainable Seabed Knowledge Initiative (SsKi) By Aurore Maillet, European Commission, Belgium
+Enhancing knowledge of deep-sea ecosystems - SSKI

+Aurore Maillet, European Commission, Belgium

-Within the context of ISA, the Sustainable Seabed Knowledge Initiative (SsKi) is being developed in alignment with the sustainable development goals (SDGs) of the United Nation's 2030 Agenda, more specifically SDG14 - Life Below Water.
-The outcomes of SsKi will also be relevant for several intergovernmental discussions on preservation of the marine environment by the Convention on Biological Diversity, the Intergovernmental Conference on an internationally legally binding instrument on the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction (BBNJ), as well as fulfilling regulatory mandates by the International Seabed Authority (ISA).
-The initiative is also well aligned with the European Union's (EU) policy framework, through the EU's Green Deal, which spans many fields of the green transition, as well as its precautionary principle, and affirms that additional research and knowledge is needed in order to clearly demonstrate no serious harm to the environment, before marine mineral exploitation in the Area begins.
-It is against this premise that the European Commission (EC) has funded other initiatives aimed at identifying and mitigating the impacts of future deep seabed mining to the marine environment, developing environmentally friendly mining technologies, and assisting ISA to develop regional environmental management plans (REMPs) for the Area of the northern Mid-Atlantic Ridge.
-The main research program of the EU, Current Horizon Europe, spans over 7 years and involves the dedication of 14 million euros to the monitoring and supervising system for exploration and future exploitation activities in the deep-sea.
-EU collaboration with ISA on SsKi initiative will focus on identification of new species, the development of species identification Apps and Toolkits, as well as underwater image reference libraries with a pilot test in the Mid-Atlantic Ridge area.
-Bringing together the collective efforts from ISA members, contractors, and independent scientists, SsKi will benefit from the best available expertise in an inclusive and transparent manner.
+SSKI is developed within the context of ISA in alignment with the Sustainable Development Goals of the United Nation's 2030 Agenda, more specifically SDG 14 - Life Below Water.
+The outcomes of SSKI will also be relevant for several intergovernmental discussions on preservation of the marine environment by the Convention on Biological Diversity, the Intergovernmental Conference on an internationally legally binding instrument on the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction (BBNJ) and fulfilling regulatory mandates by ISA.
+The initiative is also well aligned with the European Union (EU) policy framework through the EU's Green Deal, which spans many fields of the green transition, as well as its precautionary principle, and affirms that additional research and knowledge is needed to clearly demonstrate no serious harm to the environment before marine mineral exploitation in the Area begins.
+It is against this premise that the EC has funded other initiatives aimed at identifying and mitigating the impacts of future deep-seabed mining on the marine environment, developing environmentally friendly mining technologies and assisting ISA to develop REMPs for the Area of the northern Mid-Atlantic Ridge.
+The main research program of the EU, Current Horizon Europe, spans over seven years and involves the dedication of EUR14 million to the monitoring and supervising system for exploration and future exploitation activities in the deep sea.
+EU collaboration with ISA on SSKI will focus on identification of new species, the development of species identification apps and toolkits and underwater image reference libraries with a pilot test in the Mid-Atlantic Ridge area.
+Bringing together collective efforts from ISA Members, contractors and independent scientists, SSKI will benefit from the best available expertise in an inclusive and transparent manner.